Not only is the Bumblebee bat, (or Kitti’s Hog Nosed Bat as it is also known as) the world’s smallest bat, but it is also the world’s smallest mammal.

 Below is a collection of some of the most interesting facts about the world’s smallest mammal.

 Their upper part of their body is normally a reddish/brown or gray color, whilst their underside is pale in color.

-They have dark colored wings with long tips that enables them to hover in the air.
+They have dark-colored wings with long tips that enable them to hover in the air.

 A Bumblebee Bat’s diet consists of mainly insects.

 On their face, they have a pig-like nose, small eyes, and large ears.
 They have a large web of skin between their back legs, known as the “uropatagium”.
 This gives them assistance when in flight.

 They are most active at dusk when they fly around teak trees and clumps of bamboo capturing insects.

 The Bumblebee Bat is found in areas in Sai Yok National Park in the Kanchanaburi Province of western Thailand.
 They have also recently been discovered in Myanmar.